liatrio/openo11y.dev/docs/guidance/metrics/leading-delivery-indicators.md

 ## Open Branches

-Measures the number of active and open branches in a repo, excluding the trunk
+Measures the number of active and open branches in a repo, excluding the trunk.

 - _How to Measure:_ Count the number of open branches in a repo.
 - _Example:_ If the `liatrio-otel-collector` repo has a main branch and 5 feature branches, then the count is 5.